 $60 per nomination

--Chapbooks and books published within the 2019 calendar year (January 1 to December 31).
+-Books and chapbooks published within the 2021 calendar year (January 1 to December 31).
 Reprints and second editions are not eligible.

 -Books that underwent a selection process with the publisher, in which the author was subject to acceptance or rejection.

-Books will not be considered nominated if any of these guidelines are not met and materials and payment are not postmarked by January 31, 2020.
-First- and second-place winners will be announced at the Georgia Author of the Year (GAYA) ceremony on June 13, 2020.
+-Books will not be considered nominated if any of these guidelines are not met and materials and payment are not postmarked by February 15, 2022.
+First- and second-place winners will be announced at the Georgia Author of the Year Awards virtual announcement on June 11, 2022 on Facebook Live.

-Two hard copies of the nominated book must be mailed to:
+-Two hard copies of the nominated book mailed to:

 Georgia Writers Association